Ulta Vitamin C Serums That Actually Brighten: 5 Picks

 ❌ Cons

-• More likely to sting if you are sensitive
+• More likely to sting or irritate sensitive skin

-• Can be too much alongside other strong actives
+• Can be too much with other strong acids or retinoids

 Check Price on Amazon